How to Deploy Windows App Win32 Using Intune |Language Pack

 NOTE! – I have only entered/filled the mandatory options.
 No need to change other options unless you have specific requirements.

-Specify the commands to install and uninstall - Deploy Windows App Win32 Using Intune
+How to Deploy Windows App Win32 Using Intune |Language Pack - Fig.12

-Specify the commands to install and uninstall – Deploy Windows App Win32 Using Intune
+How to Deploy Windows App Win32 Using Intune |Language Pack – Fig.12

 Requirements

-In this section, need to specify the requirements that devices must meet before the app is installed.
+In this section, we need to specify the requirements that devices must meet before the app is installed.
 I have only selected only the mandatory fields.

 • Select Operating System Architecture